cloudsimplus/cloudsimplus/README.md

   is the start point to access all the introduced builders.
   New examples were not included yet, but the [Integration Tests package](/cloudsim-plus/src/test/java/org/cloudbus/cloudsim/IntegrationTests/) makes intensive use of such a new feature.
+- **Delay the submission of cloudlets to VM**, simulating the dynamic arrival of cloudlets inside the Cloud provider infrastructure.
+See the issue #11 for more details.

 ## New examples for old and new features